airbrake/airbrake-ios/README.markdown

     - Make sure "Copy Items" and "Create Groups" are selected

-    - If you are already using kissxml or regexkitlite, you don't need to include them again
+    - If you are already using kissxml or regexkitlite, you do not need to include them again

 2. Add SystemConfiguration.framework, libicucore.dylib, and libxml2.dylib to your project